-CERTIFICATION PURSUANT TO 18 U.S.C.
+CERTIFICATION OF CHIEF EXECUTIVE OFFICER AND CHIEF FINANCIAL OFFICER PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Annual Report on Form 10-K of Red Cat Holdings, Inc., a Nevada corporation (the "Company"), for the year ended April 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Joseph Hernon, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that;
+In connection with the Amendment No. 1 to the annual report of Red Cat Holdings, Inc. (the "Company") on Form 10-K/A for the year ended April 30, 2022 filed with the Securities and Exchange Commission (the "Report"), I, Joseph Hernon, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and - 2.
+The information contained in the Report fairly presents, in all material respects, the consolidated financial condition of the Company as of the dates presented and the consolidated result of operations of the Company for the periods presented.